shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-Secure your spot in the genesis ledger of a completely new blockchain, and enjoy a new financial future.
+Secure your spot in the genesis ledger of a completely new blockchain, and unlock a new financial future.

-COMING SOON
+## Roadmap

+The development of the Shitcoin Society platform happens in three stages:

+### Stage 1

+Development of open source fundraising platform, data management in central database

+### Stage 2

+Migration of central database to decentralized token

+### Stage 3

+Launch of new layer 1 blockchain, big marketing push.